Eco-friendly prison wins green award

 Tabellen 4, a building in Sollentuna high-security remand prison in Stockholm, won the 2019 BREEAM Public Projects In-Use award for its range of eco-friendly initiatives including a 1,100 square meter green roof made of plants and turf, a ventilation system that recycles heat from the air, and a waste disposal room with storage for eight categories of waste.

-The building is also wrapped in 6,000 square meters of insulting glass, which regulates its temperature -- and has built-in alarms.
+The building is also wrapped in 6,000 square meters of insulating glass, which regulates its temperature -- and has built-in alarms.

 "The judges were impressed by the way they had tackled sustainability issues through the physicality of the building, regardless of security issues," said Alan Yates, chair of the judging panel.